Editorial

 Staff writer & editor

-What: I wrote about everything from grass-fed beef in Montana, to summer ice cream socials in Oregon, to beekeeping in Arizona, to nutrition everywhere, to abalone diving in the Pacific Ocean.
+What: I wrote about everything from grass-fed beef in Montana, to summer ice cream socials in Oregon, to beekeeping in Arizona, and nutrition everywhere.
+I even went abalone diving in the Pacific Ocean with a well-known wine maker, just so I could write about it.

 Team: Editor-in-Chief, Food editor, creative director, photo editor, copy editor, managing editor, plus dozens of excellent journalists I still call friends today.